 Structure of Memorabilia

-‘Memorabilia’ by Robert Browning is a four stanza poem that is separated into sets four lines, these lines follow a simple rhyme scheme of ABAB, changing end sounds from stanza to stanza.
-Just as consistent as the rhyme scheme if the metrical pattern.
+‘Memorabilia’ by Robert Browning is a four-stanza poem that is separated into sets of four lines, these lines follow a simple rhyme scheme of ABAB, changing end sounds from stanza to stanza.
+Just as consistent as the rhyme scheme of the metrical pattern.
 The lines conform to what is known as iambic terameter.
 This means that each line contains four sets of two beats.
 The first of these is unstressed and the second is stressed.

 Literary Devices in Memorabilia

 Browning makes use of several literary devices in ‘Memorabilia’.
 These include but are not limited to anaphora, metaphor, and imagery.
 The last two are connected as they help make up Browning’s nature-based depiction of what this meeting means, and doesn’t mean, to him.
 In the third and fourth stanzas, Browning uses an extended metaphor to compare the meeting with the man who met Shelley to the discovery of an eagle feather while walking on the moor.
 The feather is the only point of interest on the moor but even it, in the end, is only a symbol.
 It means nothing.